Frequently Asked Questions

 A: No. The weights quoted by AMS are a function of the marketplace at any given time.
 A producer is not paid an indemnity based upon his actual lamb weights or the actual price received.

 Q: Do lambs have to be sold on the day the policy expires?

-Q: Does it matter if lambs go directly to slaughter when they are sold or when the policy
+Q: Does it matter if lambs go directly to slaughter when they are sold or when the policy expires?

-For more information, please contact William (Bill) Bing.
+For more information, contact Chandra Mason.